polterguy/phosphorusfive/plugins/p5.io/README.md

   people:Howdy world
     first:John
     last:Doe
-save-file:~/foo.hl
+p5.io.file.save:~/foo.hl
   src:x:/../*/_data/*
-load-file:~/foo.hl
+p5.io.file.load:~/foo.hl
 ```

-The *[load-file]* invocation above, is only there to show the results of your newly created file, and illustrates how only the results of
+The *[p5.io.file.load]* invocation above, is only there to show the results of your newly created file, and illustrates how only the results of
-the expression you pass into your *[src]* to *[save-file]*, are saved to disc.
+the expression you pass into your *[src]* to *[p5.io.file.save]*, are saved to disc.
 This allows you to save sub-sections of your trees, and even
 combine multiple pieces of text, and/or p5.lambda sub-trees, and save the combined result to disc.

 You can also have a "static" source, containing the nodes as children of *[src]*, such as the following is an example of.

 ```
-save-file:~/foo.hl
+p5.io.file.save:~/foo.hl
   src
     person:1
       name:thomas